 The Cult Pyramid:

 A small cult pyramid sits on the axis of the south side of Chephren Pyramid.
 It almost completely destroyed.
 Cult, or Satellite pyramids derived from the south tomb of Djoser’s complex at Saqqara.
-They were for the burial of statues dedicated to the Ka, or spiritual double, of the king.
+They were for the burial of statues which dedicated to the Ka, or spiritual double of the king.
 The cult pyramid surrounded by its own enclosure wall.
 It has a simple substructure.
 Furthermore, it consists of a descending corridor that gives way to an underground chamber.
 It features a T-shaped ground plan.

 Furthermore, this chamber contained bits of wood and carnelian beads.
 It also contains fragments of animal bones and vessel lids.
 Maragioglio and Rinaldi concluded that it served as a tomb for one of Khafre’s consorts.
 Stadelmann opposed this view, believing that it was a cult pyramid.
 His opinion supported by the cult pyramid attached to Khufu’s complex.
 It is on its southeast corner.